Non-Local Musical Statistics as Guides for Audio-to-Score Piano Transcription: Systematic Evaluation

 \subsection{Data and Experimental Setups}

 We use two kinds of music data, classical music and popular music, for evaluating the transcription system.
 To simplify the experimental setup, we train and test the methods separately for these two sets of data.
 The purpose of using classical music data is to enable comparison with existing methods and we use the conventionally used MAPS dataset \cite{MAPS}.
-Specifically, we use 60 pieces labelled ``ENSTDkCl'' and ``ENSTDkAm'' for testing.
+This dataset contains piano pieces by various composers and the audio recordings of MIDI sequences with manually added musical expressions.
+Specifically, for testing, we use the 60 pieces labelled ``ENSTDkCl'' and ``ENSTDkAm,'' which are recordings of MIDI piano playbacks of the MIDI data.
 For training the chord probabilities and metrical transition probabilities of the metrical HMM, the dataset of classical music in \cite{Nakamura2017B} is used, as is done in \cite{Nakamura2018ICASSP}.
 We use the same parameterization for the performance model as in \cite{Nakamura2018ICASSP}: the tempo variables are discretized into 50 values logarithmically equally spaced in the range between $u_{\rm min}=0.3$ s/QN (sec per quarter note) and $u_{\rm max}=1.5$ s/QN (corresponding to BPM 40 and BPM 200), $\sigma_u=3.32\times 10^{-2}$ s/QN, $u_{\rm ini}=\sqrt{u_{\rm max}u_{\rm min}}$, $\sigma_{{\rm ini}\,u}=3\sigma_u$, $\sigma_t=0.02$ s, and $\lambda_t=0.0101$ s.
 We also use the default parameter values for the note value recognition method as in \cite{Nakamura2018ICASSP}.